cccbr/belfryprojects/content/docs/040-managing-project/index.md

 Formally, money for the project is likely to the responsibility of the Church Treasurer as they will have the authority for payments and bank transactions.
 However, a project treasurer can help the project leader with costing the work, review financial elements of quotations and contracts, then control and manage project funds as income is received and payments are made.
 Good record keeping is essential and many grant awarding bodies will expect evidence of expenditure and related financial records.

-Cash flow will be a concern i.e. when more money has to be paid out before it has been raised or received.
+Cash flow will be a concern when more money has to be paid out before it has been raised or received.
 Contractors will set out the payment terms in their contract and some money may be required in advance, with further stage payments once specific work has been completed.
 The dates on which payments are due should be included the calendar.

 Details of project finance are covered [here](../090-project-finance/).